fizx/drupal-apachesolr/README.txt

 Prerequisite: Java 5 or higher.
 PHP 5.2 or higher.

-Download Solr 1.2 or higher from a mirror site: http://www.apache.org/dyn/closer.cgi/lucene/solr/
+Download Solr 1.3.x from a mirror site: http://www.apache.org/dyn/closer.cgi/lucene/solr/

-The current version is 1.3.0.

 Unpack the tarball somewhere not visible to the web (not in your apache docroot and not inside of your drupal directory).